 Elsa is 70 and looks after her husband who gets AA.
 She applies for Carer's Allowance and receives a decision saying she fulfils the conditions but it cannot be paid on top of her State Pension.
 She has an underlying entitlement only.
-Her PC award is increased by $\pounds45.60$ a week - the carer addition.
+Her PC award is increased by the carer addition of £46.40 a week.